-A flexible polyethylene standpipe was installed in BH 3 to permit monitoring of the groundwater levels subsequent to the completion of the sampling program.
+Monitoring wells consisting of 31.8 mm diameter PVC pipe were installed in the boreholes to permit monitoring of the groundwater levels subsequent to the completion of the sampling program.

 Sample Storage

 All samples will be stored in the laboratory for a period of one month after issuance of this report.
 They will then be discarded unless we are otherwise directed.